Building BDA's eAuction Platform

 Collaboration and Process

-This work was completed in about twenty days from the first conversation.
+This work was completed in about twenty days since the first conversation.
 During this time, we:

 Everyone involved in the process recognised the intent behind the work and were open to collaboration.
 That openness enabled steady progress despite constraints.